KubakaOff/asphyxia-plugins/README.md

 ## Credits:
 - 22vv0 - SDVX plugin fork
-- sol (solc.) - Original IIDX Plugin for IIDX 27
+- sol (solc.) - IIDX Plugin for IIDX 27
-- Unknown - Original IIDX Plugin for IIDX 28-31
+- Unknown - IIDX Plugin for IIDX 28-31
-- duel0213 - Original IIDX Plugin for IIDX 15-26
+- duel0213 - IIDX Plugin for IIDX 15-26
 - RoxCian - Reflec Beat
 - rest is maintained by the community